alessandrocuzzocrea/garden/src/notes/designing-games.md

 - Minor events can be very emotional if they carry important implications.
 - Emotions also appear in expectation of change.
 - Information reveal is emotionally equivalent to change.
-- A game can create human value shift by revealing or hiding informations.
+- A game can create human value shift by revealing or hiding information.

 **The Emotional Black Box**
 - Emotion is a goal of game design but it is hard to track its precise origins because emotional triggers emotions are automatically handled by the unconscious mind.

 **The Bridge**
 - Classic experiment about the misattribution of emotions.
 See https://en.wikipedia.org/wiki/Misattribution_of_arousal#Experiment

 **Emotional Misattribution**
 - **Emotional misattribution** happens constantly.
 - Emotional misattribution can be used in a manipulative way.
 - Our minds try to rationalize our emotions constantly -- and often in the wrong way.